 Applicants are required to complete the TEAS Test for Allied Health along with additional requirements before applying.
+Taking the TEAS test does not necessarily qualify students for admissions into the PTA program.
 Fall PTA students must turn in all materials by May 31.

 |*These numbers are based on applicants who meet all minimum criteria necessary to be considered for admission to the PTA Program.|

 Humanities/Fine Arts: ART 111, ART 114, ART 115, ART 116, ART 118, ART 283, DRA 111, DRA 126, ENG 131, ENG 231, ENG 232, ENG 233, ENG 241, ENG 242, ENG 243, ENG 261, ENG 262, HUM 110, HUM 115, HUM 120, HUM 122, HUM 130, HUM 220, MUS 110, MUS 112, MUS 210, PHI 210, PHI 215, PHI 240, REL 110, REL 211, REL 212 or REL 221.

 The goals of the PTA Program are to prepare graduates who: